Location of the trailhead: Northeastern British Columbia,

 no time, there was another split.
 We turned left again...

 Sikanni River Trail Province of British Columbia Canada

 19. ...and ended up at the back entrance to Sikanni River Ranch.

 Back entrance to Sikanni River Ranch

-20. So, went back to the split seen in photo #18, and went to the right.
+20. Went back to the split seen in photo #18, and went to the right.

 Sikanni River Trail BC Canada

 21. Good views started to appear shortly thereafter...

 Mountain View Sikanni River Trail British Columbia Canada